 - Preheat to 375 degrees Fahrenheit and put a 10-inch cast-iron pan in there to get nice and hot.

-- Meanwhile, in a bowl, whisk together the milk, cream, butter (4 tablespoons or ¼ cup, melted), cheddar, crumbled feta (if using), eggs, green onion and corn.
+- Meanwhile, in a bowl, whisk together the milk, heavy cream, 4 tablespoons melted butter, cheddar cheese, crumbled feta (if using), eggs, green onion and corn.

 - In another bowl, whisk together the flour, cornmeal, sugar, salt, baking powder and cayenne pepper.
 Add the flour mixture to the milk mixture and stir well to combine.

-- Carefully remove the hot cast iron pan from the oven; add remaining 1 tablespoon of butter and 1 tablespoon of vegetable oil and swirl around until the butter is melted.
+- Carefully remove the hot cast iron pan from the oven; add remaining 1 tablespoon of butter and the vegetable oil and gently swirl around to coat the pan.

 - Pour in the cornbread mixture.
 It'll bubble a bit around the sides.